yashjhota/PowerBi_Projects/README.md

 ### 📂 **Dataset:**

-You can access the dataset used for this dashboard [here](https://shorturl.at/M3dXa).
+You can access the dataset used for dashboards [here](https://shorturl.at/M3dXa).
 ## 🛒 Super Store Sales Dashboard 📊

 This **Super Store Sales Dashboard** provides key insights into sales performance using interactive visualizations: